theshovon-zz/theshovon/README.md

-### Hello 👋 I am Shovon (Pronounced as "Shove On").
+### Hello 👋 I am Shovon (Pronounced as "Show von").
 I am soon to be a New Graduate, Summer 2021.

 Here are some ideas to get you started: